Download Policies and Procedures 2019 PDF

 The objectives of this Organization shall be as follows:

-- To join the general public together in an effort to stop unreasonable and unfair legislation and practices that diminishes the rights of the motorcyclists of Idaho
+- To join the general public together to stop unreasonable and unfair legislation and practices that diminish the rights of the motorcyclists of Idaho

 - To end the discrimination experienced by motorcyclists